ericjenn/working-groups/safety-related-profile/documents/sow.md

 -  ORAct3: Grouping and prioritization of requirements

--  ORAct4: Verification / traceability of the requirements against the user's needs.
+-  ORAct4: Verification / traceability of the requirements against the end users' needs.

 ### A3: Development of the ONNX SR profile